Peep Hen 14

-The design was built by Nimble Boats Works, Sovereign Yachts and the Florida Bay Boat Company between 1981 and 2003 in the United States, but it is now out of production.
+The Peep Hen 14 is a gaff rigged catboat.
+It was built by Nimble Boats Works, Sovereign Yachts and the Florida Bay Boat Company between 1981 and 2003 in the United States.

 Design

-The Peep Hen 14 is a recreational sailboat, built predominantly of fiberglass, with wood trim.
-It is a gaff rigged catboat.
+The Peep Hen 14 is built predominantly of fiberglass, with wood trim.
 The hull has a plumb stem, a vertical transom, a transom-hung rudder controlled by a tiller and a retractable centerboard.
 It displaces 650 lb and carries 200 lb of ballast.

 The boat has a draft of 3.00 ft with the centerboard extended and 0.75 ft with it retracted, allowing operation in shallow water, beaching or ground transportation on a trailer.

 The boat is normally fitted with a small 3 to 6 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for two people in port and starboard berths that extend under the cockpit seats.
 The optional portable-type head is located in the cockpit when sleeping.
 Cabin headroom is 39 in.

 The design has a hull speed of 4.9 kn.

-Operational history
+Reception

 In a 2010 review Steve Henkel wrote, "designer Trane says he conceived this boat 'after a good New Year's Eve party' as a small, beachable, easy-to-use microcruiser.
 The 'Peep' has the smallest LOD in this book, though she's far from smallest in usable space, In fact, her big freeboard and beam give her second-best space versus the comp[etitor]s ...
 Best features: Very shallow draft with centerboard up is good for exploring shoal waters.
 She's easily trailerable (approximate towing weight 1,100 pounds), and short enough to fit into a standard sized garage.
 Self-bailing cockpit is deep and comfortable.
 She has a relatively spacious interior for her size—though 14 feet is about the absolute minimum for living aboard, even for a weekend and in protected waters.
 Boom gallows is a handy feature, as is an optional bimini and cockpit enclosure that zips to the bimini, Worst features: Price new was high, headroom low compared to comps.
 Tanbark sails and a high, boxy hull with a wide sheer stripe may make her look cute, but few would call her graceful."